 We may obtain a credit report about you from a CRB.
-A credit report will provide us with information about you that is held by the CRB and which has any bearing on your consumer and commercial creditworthiness.
-RateSetter Australia Pty Limited may (if you authorise it to) obtain this information on your behalf, for the purposes of helping you obtain a quote for credit from a credit provider (including the Custodian) and the Custodian may obtain this information in its capacity as a credit provider.
+A credit report will provide us with information about you that is held by the CRB and which has any bearing on your creditworthiness in both your capacity as a consumer and as a commercial entity.
+We may (if you authorise us to) obtain this information on your behalf, for the purposes of helping you obtain a quote for credit from a credit provider (including the Custodian) and the Custodian or RateSetter Finance Pty Limited may obtain this information in its capacity as a credit provider.

 We may use this information to confirm your identity, assess an application for credit (including arriving at our own assessment of your creditworthiness), manage our relationship with you and collect overdue payments.
 The CRBs we use are:

 You can ask a CRB not to use or disclose credit information it holds about you for a period of 21 days (called a “ban period”) without your consent if you believe on reasonable grounds that you have been or are likely to be a victim of fraud, including identity fraud.
 When you apply for credit, you are taken to agree to us accessing your personal information (including credit-related information) held with a CRB, even if there is a ban period in place, for the purposes of assessing an application for credit or in order to collect overdue payments.

 CRBs may use credit information they hold to respond to requests from us or other credit providers to “pre-screen” you for direct marketing.
 You can ask a CRB not to do this.
 However, if you are a borrower you may still receive direct marketing from us (unless you ask us not to) that has not been “pre-screened”.

 How do we store information collected?